ovidiuf/playground/gradle/extending-gradle/incremental-builds/03-@InputFile/README.md

 # Overview

-An example of incremental build where a task declares a simple value input.
+An example of incremental build where a task declares a simple file input.

 # NOKB